agavrilov76/ExpectIt/README.md

     // accessing the matching group
     String group = result.group(2);
 ```
+Note that you may need to add static import of the matcher factory methods in your code.

 How it works
 ------------
 Once an Expect object is created the library starts background threads for every input stream.
 The threads read